MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-spatialmanipulation/packages/spatialmanipulation/bounds-control.md

 ## Interaction design

 In the current iteration, we offer a simple activation/deactivation interaction.
-By clicking the bounds in-place (i.e., selecting the object, not moving it, and releasing it) the handles can be toggled on and off.
+By clicking the bounds in-place (in other words, selecting the object, not moving it, and releasing it) the handles can be toggled on and off.
 The distance tolerance for this check can be adjusted with `DragToggleThreshold`, and this activation behavior itself can be enabled/disabled with the `ToggleHandlesOnClick` property.

 ![Bounds control toggle](../../../mrtk3-overview/images/UXBuildingBlocks/BoundsControl/MRTK_BoundsControl_Toggle.png)